 Designated Recreation ice times will not be used for the Select Team.
-Whenever possible the Ice Coordinator will supply practice and game ice for the Select Team to be paid for by the Select Team.
+Whenever possible the Ice Coordinator will supply practice and game ice for the Select Team.

 The Select Team members are responsible for paying their share of the tournament entry fees.